MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-sidebar-menu/readme.txt

 Yes.
 Based on whatever page, post or category you are on, the menu will change automatically to display the current parents and children.

 == Changelog ==
+= 9.3.4 =
+* Passed block attributes and supports to JavaScript as well as PHP.
+* Fixed issues with block previews in WordPress 6.4.
+* Fixed issues with widget transformations in WordPress 6.4.
+* Improved styles of legacy widget's info panel.
+* Updated PHPStan level to 8 and fixed all warnings.

+= 9.3.3 =
+* Fixed issue with blocks loading in WordPress 6.4.
+* Tested to WordPress 6.4.1.

 = 9.3.2 =
 * Fixed deployignore configurations.